Using Let’s Talk, teachers and students can create computer generated:

 by Neil MacQueen

-I thought up Let’s Talk CD in my during a car ride home from church one Sunday.
-I had just finished teaching the Bible Computer Lab using the Life of Christ CD, and WISHING I had another software program to help promote discussion about the lesson that day.
+I thought up Let’s Talk coming home from church one Sunday.
+I had just finished teaching in our Bible Computer Lab using our Life of Christ software, and WISHING I had another software program to help promote discussion about Life of Christ’s lesson that day.

 After the quiz in Life of Christ, I called the class to come away from the computers and sit at the discussion table, …and the usual groan arose, “Do We Have To?
 Can’t we do it at the computer?”

 “Yes,” I thought on the way home, “why can’t we do it at the computer.
 They love being at the computer.”

 Then I started thinking about discussion THROUGH the computer.

 I had used the text-to-speech feature in Kid Pix for years to have my kids create a “speaking picture” in response to a question I posed to them.
 (Computers have long had this capability: speaking aloud what you type).
 But the problem was they always wanted to fiddle with the drawing tools and not concentrate on what to say to others.
 So I called Ben my programmer and asked him if he could make me a “utility” program that the kids could turn on and “just type text and then press ‘playback” –so the whole class could hear their responses in our discussion.
 Ben said sure, and by the next Sunday I had an early stripped down version of Let’s Talk installed on our computers. ….And the kids went wild.

 A few months and improvements later, Let’s Talk was born.